 Utilizing wool dryer balls in your home supposedly reduces drying time by as much as 50 percent(!), thereby saving electricity.
-They also help to minimize static.
 Since they’re all natural, there’s no need to worry about any nasty chemicals coating the fibers of your clothing, and they will never clutter up a landfill.
 Wool will not negatively effect the absorbency of your towels and household linens like dryer sheets do; in fact, wool dryer balls reportedly help to naturally soften laundered items.

 Obviously, line drying laundry is ideal from an environmental standpoint, but it’s not always possible for our family to do so, especially not in the winter time, so this seemed like a perfectly simple crafting project for us to undertake together.